 Helen and Ben explain what the beach means to them.

 As the rising tide claimed back Pendower beach, the river down to the beach was in spate, addiing recent storm water.
 Bright sunshine lit the back of the beach, casting long shadows from its low winter trajectory.
-Portscatho, to the west and the Nare Head, in the east were clearly visible and it was still just possible to walk along to Carne beach.
+Portscatho, to the west and the Nare Head, to the east, were clearly visible and it was still just possible to walk along to Carne beach.
 This is a majestic, natural beach, spectacular and elemental.

 An important reference point for Ali.